duan602728596/text-different/README.md

     <script>
       const tdfh = new TextDifferentForHtml(
-        document.getElementById('root'),   // The dom used to render the display code 'javascript'                       // Type of code
+        document.getElementById('root'),   // The dom used to render the display code 'python'                           // Type of code
       );
       tdfh.render({
         oldCode: 'def func():\n  x = 5',   // Old code